Bathroom safety basics

 - Always supervise babies, toddlers and children under five years in the bath.
 Never leave older children or siblings to supervise.
 They don’t have the skills to see and react to an emergency situation.

 - Check the water temperature is between 37°C and 38°C before you put your child in.
+Use a water thermometer or your wrist or your elbow.

 - Get everything ready in advance so you can stay with your child for bath time – towel, face washer, cotton wool, clean nappy and clean clothes.

 - Let the water out as soon as bath time is over.
+About 5-10 minutes is long enough for a baby bath.

 How to prevent drowning in the bath